johnagrillo62/ansible-flatten/README.md

 ## Why

-Ansible YAML files contain Jinja2 template expressions (`{{ }}`).
-Every standard YAML parser chokes on these.
+This started as an attempt to create round-trip YAML tests — parse Ansible YAML, flatten it, verify the structure.
+No current tool could do it.
+Every standard YAML parser chokes on Jinja2 template expressions (`{{ }}`).
 Security scanners silently skip files they can't parse.

-This means the files most likely to contain hardcoded credentials — the ones with dynamic templates — are the ones scanners never see.
+Once the round-trip worked, the whole structure became visible — and things fell out that you'd never notice reading individual files.
+The flattened tree adds structure on top — you can see where in the tree a password lives, which task runs a shell command, what module disables TLS.
+Structure, not just matches.
+The files most likely to contain hardcoded credentials — the ones with dynamic templates — are exactly the ones scanners never see.

 This repo makes those files visible.
 Every path.
 Every value.
 Every Jinja2 expression.
 Greppable with standard Unix tools.